-Currently, we are distributing backpack bags to 600 children for the 2011-2012 school year.
-But 2,100 other children similarly identified as food insecure are going without due to a lack of necessary funding.
+But 1,700 other children similarly identified as food insecure are going without due to a lack of necessary funding.

 For the 2,700 children who participate in the Second Harvest Kids Cafe Program, nutrition begins and ends with the school day.
 Breakfast and lunch are available free through their schools, and a nutritious after-school snack is provided by Second Harvest.
 However, during the weekends or extended school breaks like Christmas, many of these children go for days without food in their stomachs.
 Recognizing this problem, Second Harvest began the BackPack Program locally in 2008.

 The BackPack Program helps feed children who live in poverty and are already receiving reduced-fee or free meals during the school week.
 The program bridges the gap in providing nutritious food outside of the school week when food resources are not readily available, such as weekends and on vacation breaks.
 Each Friday, a bag of food goes home in their backpacks to provide meals for the child and other members of the family.